Best Accessories & Upgrades for MacBook Pro

 My teammates proposed creating a page on this site featuring a list of the best MacBook Pro accessories.
 I thought that was a great idea, and here we are!
 In this article, we're going to show you the best hardware upgrades you could consider if you're using an old MacBook Pro, and the best accessories you can add to your shopping list to make the most of your new MacBook.

 Note: We've personally bought and used many of the items below, and recommend them because they are useful.
 You don't need to get all of them, obviously -- they might break the bank! 🙂 Some accessories are for specific models only.
 Just select those that fit your needs at the moment and don't overspend on things you think you'll use but leave in a corner somewhere after using them once (sound familiar?)

-**Reading tip: use the Table of Contents above to help navigate to the category that best helps you.
+**Reading tip: use the Table of Contents above to help navigate to the right categories.

 Now that you've bought a MacBook Pro and are used to the Apple macOS system, what's next?
 Get some basic accessories other Mac fans are also using!
 Below is a long list that you may consider, depending on whether you own an old MacBook or a new one.

 If you're new to MacBook Pro, the first thing you should do is get some protection for your laptop.
 You'll need at a backpack or bag, or a hard case or sleeve.
 Choose the item(s) that best fit your need as well as your personal taste and sense of style.

 A backpack is best for those who travel or work with a MacBook.
 They can also carry other digital gear like a tablet, a camera, or an iPhone.
 Incase ICON Slim Pack is one of the best out there.
 It's sleek, clean-looking, and comfortable to wear with the padded shoulder straps.
 You may consider this backpack from eBags or The North Face Jester Backpack which has many colors to choose from.
 Also check out our latest backpack roundup here.